NunoAlexandre/nunoalexandre.github.io/_posts/2016-05-17-mini-polyglot-grep.markdown

 {% endhighlight %}

-Java 8 introduced Files which makes this work nicer than the tradicional while getLine().
+Java 8 introduced Files which makes this work nicer than the traditional while getLine().
-Apart form that, not much.
+Apart from that, not much.